Rose Van Thyn: Biography

-A home maker and professional seamstress, she was also active as a Holocaust educator for over three decades, wanting to tell her story to the world.
-She related her life story before civic groups, churches, and schools throughout northern Louisiana.
+A homemaker and professional seamstress, she was also active as a Holocaust educator for over three decades, wanting to tell her story to the world.
+She related her life story to civic groups, churches, and schools throughout northern Louisiana.
 She also spoke as an Attaway Fellow in Civic Culture to Centenary College students.
 During the 1990 election for a United States Senator from Louisiana she criticized Republican candidate David Duke who was then a State Representative and also a former Grand Wizard of the Ku Klux Klan, comparing him to Adolf Hitler.

 In 2002, she was awarded an honorary Doctor of Humane Letters at Centenary's 2002 commencement exercises.
 In 2003, Louis and Rose Van Thyn were recognized for their civic support by the National Conference for Community and Justice, formerly known as the National Conference of Christians and Jews.
 She also received the Liberty Bell Award from the Shreveport Bar Association.

 In 2008, her husband, Louis, died.
-Van Thyn died on June 27, 2010 at age 88.
+Van Thyn died on June 27, 2010, at age 88.
 Shreveport mayor Cedric Glover expressed sorrow on Van Thyn's death: "It is a tremendous loss not just to Shreveport but to the entire world to know that someone who possessed the knowledge and experience and the history that she lived has now passed on."

 In 2016, her son, Nico Van Thyn, released an independently published book about his parents' experience, titled Survivors: 62511, 70726: Two Holocaust stories, from Amsterdam to Auschwitz to America.